pagkly/Zed/Investopedia3/Supply Curve Definition.md

 Technology is a leading cause of supply curve shifts.

-Other factors can shift the supply curve as well, such as a change in the [price of production](https://www.investopedia.com/terms/p/production-cost.asp).
+Other factors can shift the supply curve as well, such as a change in the [[price of production]](https://www.investopedia.com/terms/p/production-cost.asp).
 If a drought causes water prices to spike, the curve will shift to the left (S3).
-If the price of a [substitute](https://www.investopedia.com/terms/s/substitute.asp)—from the supplier's perspective—such as corn increases, farmers will shift to growing that instead, and the supply of soybeans will decrease (S3).
+If the price of a [[substitute]](https://www.investopedia.com/terms/s/substitute.asp)—from the supplier's perspective—such as corn increases, farmers will shift to growing that instead, and the supply of soybeans will decrease (S3).

 If a new technology, such as a pest-resistant seed, increases yields, the supply curve will shift right (S2).
-If the [future price](https://www.investopedia.com/terms/f/futures.asp) of soybeans is higher than the current price, the supply will temporarily shift to the left (S3), since producers have an incentive to wait to sell.
+If the [[future price]](https://www.investopedia.com/terms/f/futures.asp) of soybeans is higher than the current price, the supply will temporarily shift to the left (S3), since producers have an incentive to wait to sell.

 Image by Julie Bang © Investopedia 2019